pubnub/pubnub-mcp-server/resources/sdk_docs/dart_objects.md

 ### Remove user metadata

-Removes metadata from a specified UUID.
+Removes metadata for a UUID.

 #### Method(s)